freebasic/fbc/FreeBASIC/readme.txt

   o Jose Manuel Postigo (postigo[at]uma.es):
     - Added support for serial devices in Linux.

-  o Randy Keeling (randy[at]keeling.com):
+  o Laanan Fisher (sumofallparts[at]excite.com):
-    - Wrote the GSL matrix test at the examples/GSL directory.
+    - Re-implemented the compiler test suite (at the /tests directory), using unit testing (CUnit).

   o Matthias Faust (matthias_faust[at]web.de):
     - Translated the SDL_ttf header (later replaced by the SWIG FB wrapper